FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_2_background.typ

 cluster, only in the virtual control plane.
 This leads to the conclusion, that the @crd[s] are isolated to the virtual cluster.

+== PostgreSQ

+PostgreSQL, an open-source relational database management system (RDBMS), stands as a robust and versatile solution within the realm of data management.
+Developed with a strong emphasis on extensibility, standards compliance, and ACID (Atomicity, Consistency, Isolation, Durability) properties, PostgreSQL has emerged as a preferred choice for diverse applications ranging from small-scale projects to large-scale enterprise systems.
+Its extensible nature allows users to define custom data types, operators, and functions, fostering adaptability to specific project requirements.
+The support for various programming languages, including but not limited to, SQL, Python, and Java, further enhances its flexibility.
+With a mature and active community contributing to its development, PostgreSQL continually evolves, incorporating advanced features such as advanced indexing mechanisms, full-text search capabilities, and support for complex data types, positioning itself as a pivotal element in the landscape of relational databases. #cite(<postgres-wikipedia>) In this thesis we will utilize PostgreSQL as an example application, to showcase the performance and capabilities of vCluster.

+// === pgbench

+// Pgbench, a benchmarking tool for PostgreSQL is an extra component of PostgreSQL,
+// it  enables the assessment of the database system's performance, scalability, and
+// concurrency handling.
+This open-source tool offers a streamlined approach to
+// simulate various workloads, aiding researchers and developers in evaluating
+// PostgreSQL's capabilities under different conditions.
+With its simplicity and
+// efficiency, pgbench serves as a valuable instrument for gauging the
+// responsiveness and stability of PostgreSQL databases.

+== Apache Kafka
+Apache Kafka, a distributed event streaming platform, plays a pivotal role in modern data architectures, standing out as a key element in various data processing scenarios.
+Built for high-throughput, fault tolerance, and real-time data streaming, Kafka facilitates the seamless exchange of information between different components in a distributed system.
+Its publish-subscribe model and durable storage capabilities make it ideal for building scalable and resilient data pipelines.
+Kafka's ability to handle massive volumes of data with low latency has made it a go-to solution for applications ranging from real-time analytics to log aggregation. #cite(<kafka-wikipedia>) It will be used as an example application too, to showcase the performance of vCluster.